GOVERNMENT CODE

 (6) nonprofit support of the space economy.

-(c) Members of the board appointed by the governor, lieutenant governor, and speaker of the house serve at the pleasure of the appointing office for staggered six-year terms, with the terms of two members expiring on January 31 of each odd-numbered year.
+(c) Voting members of the board appointed by the governor, lieutenant governor, and speaker of the house serve for staggered six-year terms, with the terms of three members expiring on January 31 of each odd-numbered year.

 (d) If a vacancy occurs on the board, the appropriate appointing authority shall appoint a successor, in the same manner as the original appointment, to serve for the remainder of the unexpired term.
 The appropriate appointing authority shall appoint the successor not later than the 30th day after the date the vacancy occurs.

-(f) The board shall elect a presiding officer from among the members of the board.
+(f) The board shall elect a presiding officer from among the voting members of the board.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.